Work with arenadata_toolkit

 In custom databases that are added after ADB installation, the arenadata_toolkit schema is created automatically when the operation.py script is first run.

-Schema contents
+Schema tables

 The tables included in the arenadata_toolkit schema are described below.